-- Set ODBCINI to point to your odbc.ini file. - Set ODBCSYSINI to point to the directory containing the odbcinst.ini file. - Set CLOUDERAHIVEINI to point to your cloudera.hiveodbc.ini file.
+- Set ODBCINI to the full path and file name of the odbc.ini file. - Set ODBCSYSINI to the full path of the directory that contains the odbcinst.ini file. - Set CLOUDERAHIVEINI to the full path and file name of the cloudera.hiveodbc.ini file.

-For example, if your odbc.ini and cloudera.hiveodbc.ini files are located in /etc and your odbcinst.ini file is located in /usr/local/odbc, then set the environment variables as follows:
+For example, if your odbc.ini and odbcinst.ini files are located in /usr/local/odbc and your cloudera.hiveodbc.ini file is located in /etc, then set the environment variables as follows: